EWC-consortium/eudi-wallet-rfcs/payment-rfcs/ewc-rfc008-payment-data-confirmation.md

 ## 6.1 Presentation definition

-Below is a non-normative example of a presentation definition to request the Payment Wallet Attestation by specifying the credential type.
-If the relying party has further information about other attribute values, additional constraints may be used to identify a particular PWA in the user’s wallet.
+Below is a non-normative example of a presentation definition where a Merchant or Payment Initiation Service Provider (PISP) requests a Payment Wallet Attestation specifically for a Visa card payment instrument.
+The example demonstrates how to request a PWA by specifying both the credential type and additional constraints on the funding source attributes.

-The id of the input descriptor requesting the PWA, here `7c94e62d-82c2-41d7-a649-6c204bf59d1c`, should be referenced in `credential_ids` of the authorization request.
+The presentation definition's input descriptor ID (`7c94e62d-82c2-41d7-a649-6c204bf59d1c`) must be referenced in the `credential_ids` parameter of the authorization request to properly link the request to this definition.

 ```json
 {